 For the dark dress, I used chiffon with a designer print from Tufka.cz store: Chiffon - mushrooms.

 - Blouse fabrics (airy and flowing)

 - Linen fabrics

-- Chiffon - great choice for summer dress – I recommend trying this one out, you will be like a fairy!
+- Chiffon - great choice for a summer dress – I recommend trying this one out, you will feel like a fairy!
 Working with chiffon requires some practice and patience, so I do not recommend this material to beginners.
-With a little effort, however, you can conjure incredibly beautiful pieces with it, plus this pattern is very simple, so it is great one for the first attempts if you want to try sewing with chiffon.
+With a little effort, however, you can conjure incredibly beautiful pieces with it.
 Instructions on how to sew from chiffon and other fine fabrics can be found in this article: How to sew fine fabrics

 - 1st version (one size view) – PDF A4 – pattern in individual sizes with seam allowances outlined– all individual sizes of the pattern (pattern of each size shows sewing lines and seam allowances are outlined too).

 - 2nd version (classic view) – PDF A4 pattern showing all sizes without seam allowances - all sizes are outlined “in one picture”(each in its own color) without seam allowances.

 You can choose what works best for you.
 The advantage of the classic view (where all the sizes are shown) is that you can easily customize your pattern to fit body types in between the chart sizes.
 One size view saves time during preparation - you do not have to think where and how much to add for the seams, because everything is already there.

 When and how do I receive my pattern?